input-output-hk/cardano-cli-gui/README.md

 ```console
 CARDANO_NODE_SOCKET_PATH="<path>/<to>/node.socket"
 ```
-If you are using a Linux OS then add to the end of your *.bashrc* file that is located in your HOME folder the follwoing line:
+If you are using a Linux OS you can do this by adding to the the follwoing line at end of your *.bashrc* file that is located in your HOME folder:
 ```console
 export CARDANO_NODE_SOCKET_PATH="$HOME/<path>/<to>/node.socket"
 ```
-And then source the *.bashrc* file:
+After that source the *.bashrc* file:
 ```console
 source ~/.bash.rc
 ```
-Start the cardano node again.
+Once you have added this envrionment variable start the cardano node again.
 You can check how much the node is synced if you go to the **Query** tab of the GUI.
 There select mainnet or testnet and press the *Query info* button.
 If you then scroll down in the text box you will see the field *syncProgress*.

 You can also check the sync progress for the preview or preprod testnet with the following command:
 ```console
 cardano-cli query tip --testnet-magic <testnet_number>
 ```